The Ultimate Qatar Digital Marketing Guide

-Smartphone penetration in Qatar is the highest in the Middle East at 75% and rising.
+Qatar’s smartphone penetration is the highest in the Middle East at 99% and rising.
 Smartphones are also the most popular devices for internet access in Qatar.
-Qataris are increasingly dependent on their smartphones and it is not uncommon to find people with more than one mobile phone.
+Qataris are increasingly dependent on their smartphones, and it is not uncommon to find people with more than one mobile phone.
 Like other countries in the region, mobile marketing is very effective in Qatar.
 The top mobile operators in the country include Ooredoo and Vodafone.

 Almost 93% of Qatari smart phone users access the internet for email and social networking apps.
 Androids and iPhones are the most popular mobile phones in Qatar.